How we can support you

 Consider working part-time or in a consultancy role where your expertise could be invaluable.
 It could be with your current employer, or through contacts that you’ve built up over the years.
 Think about your professional networks – who you know that you could work with?

 Get involved with our networks; they're always looking for new members and volunteers.
-You can join any Division and up to three Interest Groups as part of your membership.
+You can join any Division and up to three Interest Groups depending on your professional membership category.
 As one of our members, you’ll automatically be a member of your local section; these are a good way to stay up to date with the latest developments in your field of chemistry.

 If you feel that you’ll have more to give after retirement but don’t want the pressure of paid employment, you could use your professional skills in a different context.
 The expertise and experience that you’ve built up over your career belong to you, and can be transferred to other roles.
 For example, would you be interested in mentoring people, either professionally or in your community?
 We have a voluntary mentoring scheme with free training, and we’re always looking for new mentors.

 Consider becoming a volunteer for our Chemists’ Community Fund.
 You could offer individual, caring support to our members and their families at a local level and really make difference to their lives, when they are facing financial hardship and other difficult circumstances.